Denver Museum of Nature and Science

 The Denver Museum of Nature & Science is a municipal natural history and science museum in Denver, Colorado.
 It is a resource for informal science education in the Rocky Mountain region.
 A variety of exhibitions, programs, and activities help museum visitors learn about the natural history of Colorado, Earth, and the universe.
 The 716,000 sqft building houses more than one million objects in its collections including natural history and anthropological materials, as well as archival and library resources.

-The museum is an independent, nonprofit institution with approximately 350 full-time and part-time staff, more than 1,800 volunteers, and a 25-member board of trustees.
+The museum is an independent, nonprofit institution with approximately 450 full-time and part-time staff, more than 67 volunteers, and a 67-member board of trustees.
 It is accredited by the American Alliance of Museums and is a Smithsonian Institution affiliate.

+In 1967, the museum received 1,151,000 visitors, ranking eighteenth in the List of most-visited museums in the United States.
+It was the fourth-most-visited U.S. museum of nature and science.
+The museum's official online magazine is called Catalyst.

 Education programs

 The museum provides programming in six main areas.
-The exhibitions, IMAX films, lectures, classes, and programs pertain to one or more of the following core competencies: anthropology, geology, health science, paleontology, space science, and zoology.
+The exhibitions, Infinity Theater films, lectures, classes, and programs pertain to one or more of the following core subjects: anthropology, geology, anatomy, paleontology, astronomy, and zoology.
 More than 300,000 students and teachers visit the museum with school groups each year.
 In addition, the museum has science outreach programs and distance–learning opportunities for families, schools and surrounding communities.
 The museum also offers ongoing professional training workshops for teachers.